 Foreign Income Exclusion.
-If you are entitled to a foreign income exclusion, please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit in parenthesis (Example: (30,000)) on line 8 Other Income on page 2 of your return.
+If you are entitled to a foreign income exclusion, please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit with a negative sign (Example: -30,000) on line 8 Other Income on page 2 of your return.
 All foreign income must be reported on your return in order to receive any foreign income exclusion.

-Nonqualified Distribution from Alabama 529 Savings Plan.
+Nonqualified Distribution from Alabama 529 Sav-

+ings Plan.
 If you receive a distribution from your Alabama 529 Savings plan and do not use the distribution to pay qualified expenses, the amount not used for qualifying expenses is taxable.
-Enter the amount of the nonqualified distribution plus 10% of the distribution and description on Line 8, Other Income.
+Enter the amount of the non-qualified distribution plus 10% of the distribution and description on Line 8.
+Other Income.

 Nonqualified Withdrawal from First-time Second Chance Home Buyer Savings Account Penalty.
 Taxpayers must include in income the amount of any nonqualified amounts withdrawn from their First-Time Second Chance Home Buyer Savings Account including any interest earned on these amounts.
-Enter amount from Schedule HBC, Part III, Line 5 and description on Line 8.
-Other Income.
+Enter amount from Schedule HBC, Part III, Line 5 and description on Line 8, Other Income.